Levis44/Levis44/README.md

 ### I'm a Studant, Developer and I'm 18!

 - 👨🏻‍🚀 I’m currently working to improve my programming experience!
-- 🌱 I’m working with Back-end and Mobile Applications.
+- 🌱 I’m working with Back-end.
-- 🥅 2021 Goals: Work hard and study more about software development.
+- 🥅 2022 Goals: Work hard and study more about software development.
 - 👯 I’m looking to collaborate with other developers!
 - 🖥️ I'm focusing on study JS technologies.